yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 ## Change Log

+- 2024-10-03: Updated descriptions for useAllCommunitiesPage and useCommunityCard hooks to clarify functionality and access restrictions.
 - 2024-09-30: Fixed changeCommunityMembership  implementation description to correctly reflect the use of POST request.
 Added note to create a button to open the modal to save a question to an existing collection.
 - 2024-09-27: Added new task under Collections implementation to verify sidebar navigation route setup.
 - 2024-09-21: 1.
 Removed Note on the Server tests will fail.2.
 All sections that say “Complete the component defined in that directory” in collections have been removed.3.
 Implement community service functions now has the same level of detail as Implement collection service functions.4.
 Corrected service function names in community service functions.5.
 Added comprehensive Cypress testing section.